-The IPMSC is an international group of 70 professional and not-for-profit organizations from around the world, working together to develop and implement international standards for measuring property.
-The Royal Institution of Chartered Surveyors (RICS) – an international organization that regulates and promotes the highest educational and professional standards within the land, property, and construction sectors worldwide – was one of the founding members of this coalition.
-Other reputable organizations involved in this coalition are The China Institute of Real Estate Appraisers & Agents (CIREA), The Australian Property Institute (API), and The Society of Chartered Surveyors of Ireland (SCSI).
+The IPMSC is an international group of 70 professional and not-for-profit organisations from around the world, working together to develop and implement international standards for measuring property.
+The Royal Institution of Chartered Surveyors (RICS) – an international organisation that regulates and promotes the highest educational and professional standards within the land, property, and construction sectors worldwide – was one of the founding members of this coalition.
+Other reputable organisations involved in this coalition are The China Institute of Real Estate Appraisers & Agents (CIREA), The Australian Property Institute (API), and The Society of Chartered Surveyors of Ireland (SCSI).
 A Standard Setting Committee of 18 independent experts has been appointed by the IMPSC to draft and consult on the new International Property Measurement Standards.

 ... the enthusiasm and appetite for IPMS is evident through leading global partners who have committed to adopting it.

 While the standard is not mandatory in the market place, the enthusiasm and appetite for IPMS is evident through leading global partners who have committed to adopting it.
 These are not just surveying or construction firms but also multinational corporations such as Citicorp International Limited and the International Monetary Fund.
 The Dubai Government is the first national Government to factor IPMS into their legislation, with other Governments expected to follow their lead.

 Sultan Butti Bin Mejren, Director General of the Dubai Land Department says;